UPHOLDING THE HIGHEST MEDICAL STANDARDS

 Upon returning to Singapore, he developed the Bone Marrow and Peripheral Stem Cell Transplantation programme at the National University Hospital.
 He was Principal Physician-in-charge of the first patient to undergo bone marrow transplantation at the National University Hospital.
 He was awarded a major grant for his research efforts by the Singapore Totalisation Board.
 He was admitted as Fellow of the Academy of Medicine, Singapore, in 1993.

-Dr Teo is widely published in many peer-reviewed journals and participated at many international conferences.
-He is presently practicing at the Parkway Cancer Centre and Gleneagles Hospital, and is continuing to develop the Stem Cell Transplant programme there.
+Dr Teo is widely published in many peer-reviewed journals and participated in many international conferences.
+He is presently practising at the Parkway Cancer Centre and Gleneagles Hospital and is continuing to develop the Stem Cell Transplant programme there.

 Director / Co-Founder, StemCord Pte Ltd